ahsumon85/secure-spring-boot-microservice/README.md

 ```

 ### Enable Eureka Registry Service on sales service
-Now add the `@SpringBootApplication` and `@EnableEurekaClient` annotation on Spring boot application class present in src folder.
-With this annotation, this artifact will act like a eureka registry service.
+Now add the `@EnableEurekaClient` annotation on Spring boot application class present in src folder.
+With this annotation, this artifact will act like a resource service.

 After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `sales-server` instance gate will be run on `http://localhost:8380` port